StergachisLab/IsoSeq_smk/README.md

 isoform_cyclo_counts (sc:i:)
 ```

-As an additional feature, we've included [Isoranker](https://github.com/yhhc2/IsoRanker) to compute statistical analyses on our set of samples [last rule of the pipeline].
-While this is optional, this tool requires some additional supporting documents to work properly.
-We've provided the files that correspond to our current `config.yaml` list of samples under the: `docs/` folder.
-The path that points to this folder is found as an additional flag in the `config.yaml` file.
+As an additional feature, we have integrated [Isoranker](https://github.com/yhhc2/IsoRanker) to perform statistical analyses on our sample set [last rule of the pipeline].
+While this step is optional, it requires additional supporting documents to function correctly.
+We have provided the necessary files corresponding to our current `config.yaml` list of samples in the `docs/` folder.

-For any new run, please make sure your own `config.yaml` and `docs/` contain all the matching files and filepaths that you need for the pipeline to run correctly.
+The path to this folder is specified as an additional flag in the `config.yaml` file.
+If you are running a new analysis, please ensure that your `config.yaml` and `docs/` folder contain all the necessary files and file paths required for the pipeline to run successfully.

 ## Installation